 The chilling story of the Sodder children, who vanished after their home went up in flames, leaves more questions than answers.

-The citizens of Fayetteville, West Virginia awoke to tragedy on Christmas Day, 1945.
+The citizens of Fayetteville, West Virginia awoke to tragedy on Christmas Day in 1945.
 A fire had consumed the home of George and Jennie Sodder, leaving five of the couple’s 10 children dead.
 Or were they?
-Before the sun set on that tragic Dec.
-25, nagging questions arose about the fire, questions that persist to this day, placing the Sodder children at the center of one of American history’s most infamous unsolved cases.
+Before the sun set on that tragic December 25, nagging questions arose about the fire, questions that persist to this day, placing the Sodder children at the center of one of American history’s most infamous unsolved cases.

 Did Maurice (14), Martha (12), Louis (nine), Jennie (8), and Betty (5), really perish in the fire?
 George and mother Jennie didn’t think so, and erected a billboard along Route 16 to enlist the help of anyone who might have information about their children.

 The undisputed facts are: 9 of the 10 Sodder children (the oldest son was away in the Army) went to bed on Christmas Eve.
 After that, mother Jennie was awoken three times.

 First, at 12:30 a.m., she was awoken by a phone call during which she could hear a man’s voice as well as glasses clinking in the background.
 She then went back to bed only to be startled by a loud bang and a rolling noise on the roof.
 She soon dozed off again and finally awoke an hour later to see the house engulfed in smoke.

 George, Jennie, and four of the Sodder children — toddler Sylvia, teenagers Marion and George Jr. as well as 23-year-old John — escaped.
 Marion ran to a neighbor’s house to call the Fayetteville Fire Department, but did not get a response, prompting another neighbor to go looking for Fire Chief F.J.
 Morris.